vinegarhq/vinegarhq.github.io/src/Installation/guides/package.md

 # Installation from your package manager

+> If using wine 5.16+ you will need a version of wine that has the sigregrevert patch, the easiest choice is to use Wine-GE, there is a [guide](https://vinegarhq.org/Troubleshooting/) on how to do that in the Troubleshooting section

 ### Alpine linux

 If you are using Alpine Linux Edge with the testing repo enabled (more info [here](https://wiki.alpinelinux.org/wiki/Repositories#Edge) you can install the package by simply running the following with root privileges: